 The collection contains descriptions of early lumbering events beginning with the Treaty of Prairie du Chien in 1825, Indian troubles, early successes and failures, description of logging camp and operations, persons involved, and the Beef Slough feud and Chippewa Dam fight.

-The collection contains correspondence, abstracts of letters written by George Bent to George E. Hyde, and a photograph of Bent with his wife.
+The collection contains correspondence and abstracts of letters written by George Bent to George E. Hyde.
+In addition, a photograph of Bent with his wife, Magpie is included.

 Bingham, Johnston Lykins (1800-1876) and Martha Lykins (1824-1890) Collection, 1841-1950, (K0294)